peterdycus/juno-pm2/02-strategy/decision-matrix.md

 ## Recommendation

-_The chosen option and the business reason._

-Provide A defensible alternative to increase speed and impact of request.
+Provide A defensible alternative to the request to increase speed and impact.
 This will help me get the right solution and manage the stakeholder.
 _____